Maximal dispersion of adaptive random walks

+which is known to be cardinal to construct \deletetext{the}MERW in Eq.~\eqref{eq:MERW}.
 More in detail, our adaptive power method simulates single Markov chain transitions with importance sampling~\cite{Bucklew2004}.
-In particular, supposing that the ARW is located on the node $i$ at time $n$, i.e., $Y_n = i$, the next step is proposed according to an estimate of the MERW in Eq.~\eqref{eq:MERW} that reads
+In particular, supposing that \deletetext{the}ARW is located on the node $i$ at time $n$, i.e., $Y_n = i$, the next step is proposed according to an estimate of \deletetext{the}MERW in Eq.~\eqref{eq:MERW} that reads

-where $Z$ is the normalisation factor, $i_0$ is an a-priori fixed node, and $r_1^{(n)}$ is the $n$-th time estimate of the eigenvector centrality~\cite{Coghi2021}.
+where $Z$ is the normalisation factor, $i_0$ is an a-priori fixed node, and $r_1^{(n)}$ is the $n$-th time estimate of the eigenvector centrality~\cite{Coghi2021,Coghi2022}.
 This last is given by the stochastic-approximation~\cite{Borkar1998} formula

-based on the learning rate $a(n)$ and on an asynchronous update via the indicator function $\mathbf{1}_{Y_n=i}$.
-In other words, the $i$-th component of the eigenvector centrality is updated only when the process $Y$, at the $n$-th time step, has visited node $i$.
-Also note that, in the following, all ARW simulations are obtained by fixing a learning rate $a(n)=1/((n+1)^{0.1})$ in Eq.~\eqref{eq:StochApproxRight}.
-For technical details on the adaptive scheme we address the reader to the SM.
+based \deletetext{on the learning rate $a(n)$ and on an asynchronous update via the indicator function $\mathbf{1}_{Y_n=i}$}on an asynchronous update via the indicator function $\mathbf{1}_{Y_n=i}$ and on the learning rate $\newtexttwo{\lambda}\deletetext{a}(n)$.
+The indicator function selects\deletetext{In other words,} the $i$-th component of the eigenvector centrality \deletetext{is}to be updated only when the process $Y$, at the $n$-th time step, has visited node $i$.
+Additionally, the learning rate $\newtexttwo{\lambda}\deletetext{a}(n)$---commonly used in stochastic approximation protocols~\cite{Borkar1998,Benaim1999,Borkar2003,Ahamed2006}---expresses how much of the information that has been learnt up to time $n$ is used to update $r_1$ in the next time step. \deletetext{Also n}Note that, in the following, all ARW simulations are obtained by \newtexttwo{using} a learning rate $\newtexttwo{\lambda}\deletetext{a}(n)=1/((n+1)^{\beta})$, with $\beta=0.1$, in Eq.~\eqref{eq:StochApproxRight}. \newtexttwo{Although there is no theory to a-priori determine the learning rate, there are mathematical conditions that $\lambda$ needs to satisfy, and one can carry out numerical simulations on benchmark networks to finely tune the value of $\beta$.
+We show how to do so in Sections III and VI of the SM (see Fig.\ S2-S6, Fig.\ S9, and Table S1), further noticing that our approach, in order to set off an `optimal' value of $\beta$, does not require to compare the performance of ARW with MERW, or with any other spreading process that requires global knowledge of the network. }

-The ARW is randomly initialized on a node of the network with a normalized random right eigenvector $r_1^{(0)}$ and evolves according to the fully local rules in Eq.\ \eqref{eq:EstimateDriven} and Eq.\ \eqref{eq:StochApproxRight}.
-At each time step it tends to optimize the spreading---aiming to the maximum entropy production---on the portion of the network visited.
-In the long-time limit, it will eventually converge to the MERW of Eq.\ \eqref{eq:MERW} as